1000ch/fluid-iframe/readme.md

 ### `aspect` attribute

-`x:y` format string will be calculated for aspect ratio.
-Default value is `16:9`.
+`x/y` format string will be calculated for aspect ratio.
+Default value is `16/9`.

 ## License